AVEVA/sample-pi_core-deployment_aws-powershell/README.md

 ### HA Deployment Architecture
 If selected, an HA architecture spans two Availability Zones, each zone consisting of one or more discrete data centers, each with redundant power, networking, and connectivity, housed in separate facilities.
 >**Note:** If High Availability is not specified during deployment, a single  Availability Zone is used.
-* A virtual private cloud configured with public and private subnets according to AWS best practices, to provide you with your own virtual network on AWS.
+* A virtual private cloud (VPC) configured with public and private subnets according to AWS best practices, to provide you with your own virtual network on AWS.
 * An Internet gateway to allow access to the Internet contained in the public subnets.
 This gateway is used by the bastion hosts to send and receive traffic.
 A bastion host is a server instance that acts as the primary access point from the Internet and as a proxy to the other server instances.
 * In the public subnets, managed Network Address Translation (NAT) gateways to allow outbound Internet access for resources in the private subnets.
 * In the public subnets, a pair of Remote Desk Service (RDGW) hosts to allow inbound Remote Desktop Protocol (RDP) access to server instances in public and private subnets.
 * In the public subnet(s), a pair of PI Vision servers (as bastion nodes) used for data visualization accessible via HTTPS through an Internet-facing Elastic Load Balancer (EBL).
 * In the private subnet(s), a PI Data Archive server configured as a PI Data Archive Collective for high availability, configured to OSIsoft field service technical standards.
-* In the private subnet(s), PI Asset Framework (AF) server exposed behind an internal Elastic Load Balancer (EBL).
+* In the private subnet(s), PI Asset Framework (AF) server exposed behind an internal Elastic Load Balancer (ELB).
 * In the private subnet(s), a standalone PI Analysis Service present to handle PI Analysis Service configured on PI AF.
 * Identity and Access Management (IAM) roles to provide permissions to access AWS resources.
 For example, to permit the virtual server instances to read from the S3 buckets containing the install media files and PI license.